-- A. The CRC shall have a written emergency preparedness plan to: - maintain continuity of the center's operations in preparation for, during and after an emergency or disaster; and - manage the consequences of all disasters or emergencies that disrupt the center's ability to render care and treatment, or threaten the lives or safety of the clients. - B. The CRC shall: - 1. post exit diagrams describing how to clear the building safely and in a timely manner; - 2. have a clearly labeled and legible master floor plan(s) that indicates: - a. the areas in the facility that are to be used by clients as shelter or safe zones during emergencies; - b. the location of emergency power outlets and whether they are powered; - c. the locations of posted, accessible, emergency information; and
+- A. The CRC shall have a written emergency preparedness plan to: - 1. maintain continuity of the center's operations in preparation for, during and after an emergency or disaster; and - 2. manage the consequences of all disasters or emergencies that disrupt the center's ability to render care and treatment, or threaten the lives or safety of the clients.

+B. The CRC shall:

+- post exit diagrams describing how to clear the building safely and in a timely manner; - 2. have a clearly labeled and legible master floor plan(s) that indicates:

-- d. what will be powered by emergency generator(s), if applicable; - 3. train its employees in emergency or disaster preparedness.
+- a. the areas in the facility that are to be used by clients as shelter or safe zones during emergencies; - b. the location of emergency power outlets and whether they are powered; - c. the locations of posted, accessible, emergency information; and - d. what will be powered by emergency generator(s), if applicable; - 3. train its employees in emergency or disaster preparedness.
 Training shall include orientation, ongoing training and participation in planned drills for all personnel. - C. The CRC's emergency preparedness plan shall include the following information, at a minimum. - 1.
+If the center evacuates, the plan shall include: - a. provisions for the evacuation of each client and delivery of essential services to each client; - b. the center's method of notifying the client's family or caregiver, if applicable, including: - i. the date and approximate time that the facility or client is evacuating; - ii. the place or location to which the client(s) is evacuating which includes the name, address and telephone number; and

+- iii. a telephone number that the family or responsible representative may call for information regarding the client's evacuation;

+- c. provisions for ensuring that supplies, medications, clothing and a copy of the treatment plan are sent with the client, if the client is evacuated;

+- d. the procedure or methods that will be used to ensure that identification accompanies the client including:

+- i. current and active diagnosis;

+- ii. medication, including dosage and times

+administered;

+- iii. allergies;

+and

-If the center evacuates, the plan shall include: - a. provisions for the evacuation of each client and delivery of essential services to each client; - b. the center's method of notifying the client's family or caregiver, if applicable, including: - i. the date and approximate time that the facility or client is evacuating; - ii. the place or location to which the client(s) is evacuating which includes the name, address and telephone number; and - iii. a telephone number that the family or responsible representative may call for information regarding the client's evacuation; - c. provisions for ensuring that supplies, medications, clothing and a copy of the treatment plan are sent with the client, if the client is evacuated; - d. the procedure or methods that will be used to ensure that identification accompanies the client including: - i. current and active diagnosis; - ii. medication, including dosage and times administered; - iii. allergies; - iv. special dietary needs or restrictions; and - v. next of kin, including contact information if applicable. - e. transportation or arrangements for transportation for an evacuation; - provisions for staff to maintain continuity of care during an emergency as well as for distribution and assignment of responsibilities and functions; - 3. the delivery of essential care and services to clients who are housed in the facility or by the facility at another location, during an emergency or disaster; - 4. the determination as to when the facility will shelter in place and when the facility will evacuate for a disaster or emergency and the conditions that guide these determinations in accordance with local or parish OSHEP. - 5.
-If the center shelters in place, provisions for seven days of necessary supplies to be provided by the center prior to the emergency, including drinking water or fluids and non-perishable food. - D. The center shall: - follow and execute its emergency preparedness plan in the event of the occurrence of a declared disaster or other emergency; - 2. if the state, parish or local OHSEP orders a mandatory evacuation of the parish or the area in which the agency is serving, shall ensure that all clients are evacuated according to the facility's emergency preparedness plan; - not abandon a client during a disaster or emergency; - 4. review and update its emergency preparedness plan at least once a year;
+- iv. special dietary needs or restrictions; - $\qquad \qquad \text{v.} \quad \text{next of kin, including contact} \\ \text{information if applicable.}$ - e. transportation or arrangements for transportation for an evacuation; - provisions for staff to maintain continuity of care during an emergency as well as for distribution and assignment of responsibilities and functions; - 3. the delivery of essential care and services to clients who are housed in the facility or by the facility at another location, during an emergency or disaster;

+- 4. the determination as to when the facility will shelter in place and when the facility will evacuate for a disaster or emergency and the conditions that guide these determinations in accordance with local or parish OSHEP. - 5.
+If the center shelters in place, provisions for seven days of necessary supplies to be provided by the center prior to the emergency, including drinking water or fluids and non-perishable food.

+D. The center shall:

+- follow and execute its emergency preparedness plan in the event of the occurrence of a declared disaster or other emergency; - 2. if the state, parish or local OHSEP orders a mandatory evacuation of the parish or the area in which the agency is serving, shall ensure that all clients are evacuated according to the facility's emergency preparedness plan; - not abandon a client during a disaster or emergency; - 4. review and update its emergency preparedness plan at least once a year; - 5. cooperate with the department and with the local or parish OHSEP in the event of an emergency or disaster and shall provide information as requested;